zoharsf/ArgusInterview/README.md

 ![Stage 3](stage3.png?raw=true "Stage 3")

 ### Notes:
-* The service is currently run as an application and not a service
+* The service currently runs as an application and not a service
 * The service has very rich logs which are configured to be printed to the console.
 * The logs include:
  * Incoming messages.